 |Entertain your readers||Build your newsletter subscriber base|

-As you can see in the examples, this exercise narrows your focus so you can see what you actually want your website to do.
-You can see the conversion or action that you want to drive on your website.
+As you can see in the examples, this exercise narrows your focus so you can define what you actually want your website to do.
+You can identify the conversion or action you want your audience to do when they are on your website.

 Decide what your website needs to help you reach your goal